BDC Hamburger Icon

 Saving on variable costs

-• Maintain the minimum balance in your bank accounts.
-Many banks require a minimum amount of money to be kept in specific accounts each month.
-If this is the case, make sure you always have this amount in your accounts to avoid unnecessary fees.
+• Maintain minimum balances in bank accounts to avoid fees: Many banks require a minimum amount of money to be kept in specific accounts each month.
+Monitoring the amount in your accounts can help avoid unnecessary fees.

-• Pay your credit card bills on time and in full.
-Late fees and interest charges can quickly become expensive — and they’re avoidable if you keep an organized payment schedule and budget for them.
+• Pay credit card bills on time and in full: Late fees and interest charges quickly become expensive — and they’re avoidable if you keep an organized payment schedule and budget for them.

-• Streamline packaging and shipping.
-One way to do this is to adopt more eco-friendly packaging, which can save money.
-By optimizing your packaging and shipping processes, you can reduce the costs of each.
-Find ways to use less equipment, tailor the sizes of packages to the product, and consolidate shipments as much as possible.
+• Streamline packaging and shipping: One way to do this is to adopt more eco-friendly packaging, which can save money.
+By optimizing packaging and shipping processes, you can reduce the costs of each.
+Find ways to use less equipment, tailor the sizes of packages to the product and consolidate shipments as much as possible.

 Saving on fixed costs

-• Find ways to reduce business insurance premiums.
-You may be able to do this by installing features in your office that eliminate or lower certain risks.
+• Find ways to reduce business insurance premiums: You may be able to do this by installing features in your office that eliminate or lower certain risks.
 For instance, if you pay for theft protection, you could install a security system instead of paying that ongoing insurance cost.
 You could also negotiate lower premiums if you have a good customer history with your insurance company.
-[Read related article: Ways to Save Money on Business Insurance]
+[Related article: Ways to Save Money on Business Insurance]

 FYIDid you know

-Check out more ways to drastically cut business costs, such as utilizing co-working spaces.
+Check out more ways to cut business costs drastically, such as utilizing co-working spaces.

 The importance of understanding fixed and variable expenses